vijaybioinfo/DICE_Lung/GWAS/GWAS_Associations/examples/Coloc/README.md

 Input Files
 -------------------
-Let's say we have data for 2 traits Asthma GWAS data and eQTL data and one dataset for each.
+Let's say we have data for 2 traits, Asthma GWAS data and eQTL data and one dataset for each.
 The analysis requires tsv files with the columns listed below.
-Please check exaple data in data/ folder.
+Please check the example data in the data/ folder.

 *Data*